AstarNetwork/astar-docs/docs/builder-guides/astar_features/run_local_network.md

 Compared to the Shibuya testnet, running a local Astar blockchain will have the following benefits:

-- Higher throughput and quicker response compared to using Shibuya testnet, which may save you a lot of testing time.
+- Higher throughput and quicker response compared to using Shibuya testnet, saving you a lot of time during testing.
 - Privacy of testing data and development history since the only node is on your local device and only you have access to the network.
 - Self-customized release version and testing conditions.
 By using a local blockchain for testing and development, you will be able to choose the node release version and customize the testing conditions, e.g. rolling back the network for 10000 blocks.